Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-GH/DevOps-Defender-For-DevOps-GH.md

 ### How to configure different MSDO analyzers

-There are a few ways configure tool inputs:
+There are a few ways to configure the various tools and their inputs:

 - By creating a `*.gdnconfig` file to save configurations: